sscotti/dicom-mcp/README.md

 ### 🔌 Using with MCP Jam

 **MCP Jam** is the recommended tool for testing and exploring your DICOM MCP server.
 It offers an interface with **Guest Mode** for immediate testing without any setup.
+Although, if can also use something like the Cursor IDE after configured.

 **Start MCP Jam:**